Masterquis/AccountCreationAndFeatures/README.md

 <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) -->

 <h2>Description</h2>
 This lab will demonstrate how to use active directory to Search for users when their user group is unknown and determine what group a user is a part of by enabling advanced features.
 It will also demonstrate how to enable "Recycling Bin" via Windows Administrator Center.
-It will demonstrate how to create a new user from scratch, but most importantly it will demonstrate how to AUTOMATE user creation with appropriate roles and abilities already intact.
+It will demonstrate how to create a new user from scratch, it will also demonstrate more efficient user creation with appropriate roles and abilities already intact.
 <br />